cloudflare/cloudflare-docs/content/workers/wrangler/deprecations.md

 - **`account_id`**: _string_

   The `account_id` field is not mandatory for any of the commands.
-Any relevant commands will check if you're logged in, and if not, will prompt you to log in.
+Any relevant commands will check if you are logged in, and if not, will prompt you to log in.
 Once logged in it will use your account ID, and will not prompt you again until your login session expires.
-If you multiple account IDs, you will be presented with a list of accounts to choose from.
+If you have multiple account IDs, you will be presented with a list of accounts to choose from.

   You can still configure `account_id` in your `wrangler.toml` file, or as an environment variable `CLOUDFLARE_ACCOUNT_ID`; this will make startup faster, and bypass the list of choices if you have multiple IDs.
-By also setting the `CLOUDFLARE_API_TOKEN` environment variable, this configuration is useful in scenarios like CI/CD where you won't be able to interactively login.
+By also setting the `CLOUDFLARE_API_TOKEN` environment variable, this configuration is useful in scenarios like CI/CD where you will not be able to interactively login.

 - **`workers_dev`** _boolean_, default: `true` when no routes are present

-  The `workers_dev` field is used to indicate that the Worker should be published to `workers.dev`.
-For example, for a script named "my-worker" and a previously configured workers.dev subdomain "username", the Worker will get published to https://my-worker.username.workers.dev.com.
+  The `workers_dev` field is used to indicate that the Worker should be published to a `*.workers.dev` subdomain.
+For example, for a Worker named my-worker and a previously configured `*.workers.dev` subdomain `username`, the Worker will get published to `my-worker.username.workers.dev.com`.
 This field is not mandatory, and defaults to `true` when `route` or `routes` are not configured.
 When routes are present, it defaults to `false`.
-If you want to neither publish it to a `workers.dev` subdomain nor any routes, you can set workers_dev to `false`.
-This useful when you're publishing a Worker as a standalone service that can only be accessed from another Worker with (`services`)[TODO:link/to/services/docs] bindings.
+If you want to neither publish it to a `*.workers.dev` subdomain nor any routes, set `workers_dev` to `false`.
+This useful when you are publishing a Worker as a standalone service that can only be accessed from another Worker with (`services`)[TODO:link/to/services/docs] bindings.

 ### Deprecated fields (non-breaking)